Masterminds/goutils/README.md

-GoWordUtils
+GoUtils
 ===========

-GoWordUtils is a Golang implementation of the WordUtils class of Apache Commons, located within the package org.apache.commons.lang3.text
+GoUtils is a Go implementation of the WordUtils library of Apache Commons (located within the package org.apache.commons.lang3.text).
+The aim of the project is to provide users with utility functions to manipulate strings in various ways.